geoarrow/geoarrow/format.md

 the child name of the middle list should be "rings"; the child name of the inner list should be "vertices".

-## Serialized encodings

-### Motivation

-Whereas there are many advantages to storing data in the native encoding, many producers of geospatial data (e.g., database drivers, file readers) do not have a full geospatial stack at their disposal.
-The serialized encodings are provided to accomodate these producers and provide every opportunity to propagate critical metadata (e.g., CRS).

-**Well-known binary (WKB)**: `Binary` or `LargeBinary`

-It may be useful for implementations that already have facilities to read and/or write well-known binary (WKB) to store features in this form without modification.
-For maximum compatibility producers should write ISO-flavoured WKB where possible; however, either EWKB or ISO flavoured WKB is permitted.

-The Arrow `Binary` type is composed of two buffers: a buffer of `int32` offsets and a `char` data buffer.
-The `LargeBinary` type is composed of an `int64` offset buffer and a `uint8` data buffer.

-**Well-known text (WKT)**: `Utf8` or `LargeUtf8`

-It may be useful for implementations that already have facilities to read and/or write well-known binary (WKT) to store features in this form without modification.

-The Arrow `Utf8` type is composed of two buffers: a buffer of `int32` offsets and a `char` data buffer.
-The `LargeUtf8` type is composed of an `int64` offset buffer and a `char` data buffer.

 ### Missing values (nulls)

 Arrow supports missing values through a validity bitmap, and for nested data